NxPKG/khulnasoft-docs/content/support/Troubleshooting/General Troubleshooting/Gathering information for troubleshooting sites.md

 ___

-## Temporarily pause Cloudflare
+## Temporarily pause Khulnasoft

-For more details, refer to [Pause Cloudflare](/fundamentals/setup/manage-domains/pause-cloudflare/).
+For more details, refer to [Pause Khulnasoft](/fundamentals/setup/manage-domains/pause-cloudflare/).

 ___

 ## Perform a traceroute

 Traceroute is a network diagnostic tool that measures the route latency of packets across a network.
 Most operating systems support the _traceroute_ command.
-If you experience connectivity issues with your Cloudflare-proxied website and [ask Cloudflare Support for assistance](https://support.cloudflare.com/hc/articles/200172476), ensure to provide output from a traceroute.
+If you experience connectivity issues with your Khulnasoft-proxied website and [ask Khulnasoft Support for assistance](https://support.Khulnasoft.com/hc/articles/200172476), ensure to provide output from a traceroute.

 {{<Aside type="tip">}}
-Timeouts are possible for ping results because Cloudflare limits ping requests.
+Timeouts are possible for ping results because Khulnasoft limits ping requests.
 {{</Aside>}}